PlummersSoftwareLLC/Primes/PrimeR/solution_2/README.md

 ## Output

-For full output with all prime numbers, set the first argument of `printResults()` on line 100 to `TRUE`
+For full output with all prime numbers, set the first argument of `printResults()` on line 100 in [primes.R](./primes.R) to `TRUE`.
+This will output the primes to stderr.

 Example Docker output from my machine:
 ```